ysyk2021/the-positive-thinking-innovator-exploring-new-approaches-and-strategies-for-cultivating-positivity/src/chapter-2-3.md

-Chapter 2: The Science of Positivity: The Neuroscience of Positive Thinking
+The Neuroscience of Positive Thinking
 ===========================================================================

 In this chapter, we'll explore the science behind positivity and how it affects our brain and overall well-being.